khadas/khadas_docs/linux/source/vim1/Docker.md

 Status: Downloaded newer image for hello-world:latest

 Hello from Docker!
-This message shows that your installation appears to be working correctly.
+This message shows that your installation is working correctly.

 To generate this message, Docker took the following steps:
  1. The Docker client contacted the Docker daemon.